-For dinner, Colorado Springs offers a wide variety of fine dining options, including Colorado’s only five-star restaurant, The Penrose Room, located at the world-famous Broadmoor Hotel.
+For dinner, Colorado Springs offers a wide variety of fine dining options, including one of Colorado’s two five-star restaurants, The Penrose Room, located at the world-famous Broadmoor Hotel.
 Or, you might choose to take in a show at the Pikes Peak Center performing arts complex.
 The center has received international acclaim for its design and acoustics and hosts more than 200 fascinating music and theater shows every year.

 Start your day with a visit to Garden of the Gods.
 This National Natural Landmark offers free admission to some of the most astonishing and memorable scenery in Colorado, featuring unusual sandstone rock formations up to 300 feet high silhouetted against the backdrop of Pikes Peak and the deep blue Colorado sky.
-You can explore the entire park by car via a paved loop, but many of the hiking and walking trails are also paved and offer excellent access for visitors with mobility limitations.
+You can explore the entire park by car, Segway or vintage scooter via a paved loop, but many of the hiking and walking trails are also paved and offer excellent access for visitors with mobility limitations.
 A new shuttle whisks all visitors from the entrance to the main part of the park in no time.

 Start your morning with a visit to Cheyenne Mountain Zoo, the only mountain zoo in the U.S. Here, you can ride the tram that circles the park, check out native species in the Rocky Mountain Wild section and even hand-feed more than 30 giraffes!

 Have a little snack yourself and then head out to the Cave of the Winds and Seven Falls.
 At Seven Falls, a 224-step staircase will take you to the top of the 181-foot waterfall, or you can choose to take the 14-story mountain express elevator through solid rock to reach the top.
 The Soaring Adventure zipline just outside the falls delights visitors with multiple courses and scenic features.
 At the Cave of the Winds, explore the magnificent geological formations and hear tales of the cave’s historical significance on a discovery tour — or take your adventure to a thrilling new level with a flashlight tour after 5pm.
 Or celebrate early at North Pole, Home of Santa’s Workshop, where it’s Christmas all year and a zipline whisks you around the park in Santa’s sleigh.

 Spend some time in Cañon City, home to epic rock climbing, mountain biking, ziplining and river rafting.
-The new Oil Well Flats trail system provides more than 10 miles of varied singletrack routes for mountain bikers.
+The Oil Well Flats trail system provides more than 10 miles of varied singletrack routes for mountain bikers.
 The Cat’s Pajamas trail takes riders to the edge of a 200-foot rim for views of Cañon City and the Sangre De Christo Mountains.
 And some of the best fishing in the state can be had on the Arkansas’ Gold Medal trout waters, including the area around Parkdale (just above the Royal Gorge).

 More than 1,000 feet above the rushing Arkansas River, the Royal Gorge Bridge is America’s highest suspension bridge.
-Navigate the rapids beneath it on a whitewater raft trip or put on a harness and slide along sky-high cables with Royal Gorge Zip-Line Tours or find thrills at the Royal Gorge Bridge & Park, which recently opened new attractions, including a new visitor center and the world’s longest single-span aerial gondolas.
-For another scenic exursion, enjoy lunch or dinner ride in the glass-topped Vista Dome cars of the historic Royal Gorge Route Railroad.
+Navigate the rapids beneath it on a whitewater raft trip or put on a harness and slide along sky-high cables with Royal Gorge Zipline Tours or find thrills at the Royal Gorge Bridge & Park, which recently opened new attractions, including a new visitor center and the world’s longest single-span aerial gondolas.
+For another scenic excursion, enjoy a lunch or dinner ride in the glass-topped Vista Dome cars of the historic Royal Gorge Route Railroad.